-Seriously, if I had pictures this would be easier to write!
-Explaining the steps is harder that it seems.
+Seriously, I had pictured this would be easier to write!
+Explaining the steps is harder than it seems.
 We will do another similar project soon and include pictures and maybe even a video!

 Next, he cut the plug-in part of the cord off so that he could insert the cord through the hole.
 And then he threaded the cord through the hole in the wood disc, then out through the hole cut in the glass.

 Lastly, he reattached the plug to the cord.
 Remember, he completely understands how electrical things work so there is no danger of an electrical problem occurring!